-This is likely to be an issue with either your motorhome toilet or your grey waste; grey waste is any liquid waste that is not toilet waste and goes into a holding tank or series of holding tanks underneath your habitation space.
+Sewer smells in a camper are likely to be an issue with either your motorhome toilet and its’ cassette (sometimes called a black water tank) or your grey waste tanks.
+Grey water or waste is any liquid waste that is not toilet waste and goes into a holding tank, or series of holding tanks underneath your habitation space.
 Not all motorhomes have sink traps so sometimes the smell can come back up through the plug-hole.

-- Grey Waste – If the smell is more general throughout your motorhome, you need to empty your grey waste at a suitable dump point, flush out and clean your grey waste tank.
-Here’s how; access a hose with good pressure and literally get your arm as far into your waste tank as possible giving the hose a good spray around, whilst keeping the drain open.
-Close the drain and fill the grey waste tank to around 20% and add some specialist cleaner or detergent before driving along some (hopefully) mountainous and bendy roads to your next destination, so the whole lot sloshes around, before emptying on arrival.
+- If the odour is more general throughout your motorhome, then your grey water tank smells.you need to empty your grey tank at a suitable disposal point and flush out and clean your grey waste tank.
+Here’s how – access a hose with good pressure and literally get your arm as far into your waste or sewer tank as possible giving the hose a good spray around, whilst keeping the drain open.
+Allow the water to drain fully and then close the drain and fill the grey waste tank to around 20%.
+Add some specialist heavy duty tank treatment before taking a road trip along some (hopefully) mountainous and bendy roads to your next destination, so the whole lot sloshes around, before emptying on arrival.

 Smells of Sulpher / Rotten Eggs